bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-91.rst

      **Details**

-  We have simplified the licence check for :ref:`public urls <installing-a-licence>` compared to 8.0 and do not check for ports and paths (context) anymore.
+  We have simplified the licence check for :ref:`public urls <licence>` compared to 8.0 and do not check for ports and paths (context) anymore.
 When requesting a new 9.1 licence, you only need to specify the DNS names/Hostnames or IP addresses through which the |ivy-engine| can be accessed.